gramineproject/gramine/Documentation/run-sample-application.rst

    git clone --depth 1 |stable-checkout| \https://github.com/gramineproject/gramine.git

-Don't build Gramine as it is already installed on the system.
+Don't build Gramine if it is already installed on the system.

 Build and run HelloWorld sample app
 -----------------------------------